sufiyanpk7/sns-slack-publish-formatted/README.md

 # sns-slack-publish-formatted
-Publish AWS SNS messages to Slack with simplified UI [ lambda function ]
+## Publish AWS SNS messages to Slack with simplified Template

+inspired from lhitchon slack-publish